 Generate code for the features you choose so that you can reproduce, customize, and automate the feature computations in a MATLAB® function.
 You can also generate code and Simulink® blocks that support streaming data.

 To get started with the app, you must have data from your systems available in your MATLAB workspace.
 For information about organizing your data for import into the app, see Organize System Data for Diagnostic Feature Designer.

 For more information about condition indicators for predictive maintenance, see Condition Indicators for Monitoring, Fault Detection, and Prediction.

 MATLAB toolstrip: On the Apps tab, under Control System Design and Analysis, click the app icon.

 MATLAB command prompt: Enter

-- Identify Condition Indicators for Predictive Maintenance Algorithm Design
+- Design Condition Indicators for Predictive Maintenance Algorithms

 - Import and Visualize Ensemble Data in Diagnostic Feature Designer

 - Process Data and Explore Features in Diagnostic Feature Designer